material-admin/doc-material-components/text-field-examples/Android/Android-text-field.md

 !["Text field with a clear text trailing icon."](assets/textfields_trailing_icon_clear_text.png)

-If set, an icon is displayed when text is present and pressing it clears the input text.
+If set, an icon is displayed when text is present.
+Clicking the icon clears the input text.

+In the layout:

 ```xml
 <com.google.android.material.textfield.TextInputLayout